Circles360/Circles360.github.io/README.md

 There are some cases where toggling between courses is not so straight forward. *For example, COMP6441/COMP6841.
 COMP6841 requires COMP2521 to unlock it whereas COMP6441 does not.
 COMP6841 can unlock COMP6448 whereas COMP6441 cannot*.
 However, you do not have to worry about this as our flowchart will update to intuitively and accurately reflect all changes.
 Try it yourself!

 #### Hovering Over Nodes
 Hovering over a node will light up paths (edges) you can take to unlock it.
-It will also display additional informatino in the top left corner such as course name, term availability, conditions, etc.
+It will also display additional information in the top left corner such as course name, term availability, conditions, etc.

 #### Search Bar
 If you can't find a course, our search bar in the top right will take you directly to any course you are looking for (if it exists on the flowchart).